hurdi7/Sustainable_product_purchasing_behaviour/README.md

 # Sustainable Product Purchasing Behaviour
-Understanding the Indian consumer sustainable product purchasing behaviour using Structural Equation Modelling
+Understanding the Indian consumer sustainable product purchasing behaviour using Structural Equation Modelling in Python and SmartPLS

 ## Libraries used
 1. Pandas